NoamCohen12/CPP_EX3_24-main/README.md

 in most rounds each player in turn is given choices by `during_game(p1, p2, p3, game_board)` function

+# Main Classes

+- `Catan` - This class manages all aspects of the game, including the game state, player turns, and interactions between the various components of the game such as the board, players, and cards.

+- `Board` - Represents the game board with 19 Hexagon.

+- `Player` - Represents a participant in the game.
+This class manages the player's resources, development cards, and settlements.
+It also handles actions a player can take, such as building roads or cities, buying development cards, and trading.

+- `Hexagon` - Represents a single hexagonal tile on the game board.
+Each hexagon has a resource type and produces resources for surrounding settlements when its number is rolled. because shorts classes Edge and Vertex and Hexagon in `Hexagon.cpp` file.

 # board structure
 The board is made of 19 hexagons